dice-group/literal-embeddings/README.md

 ##  Command Line Arguments

 The following arguments can be used to configure the script.
-Default values are provided, and they will be used unless explicitly overridden.
+Default values are provided, and they will be used unless explicitly provided as CLI arguments.

 ### Default Arguments